caseypaquola/BigBrainWarp/docs/index.rst

 * Centralised information on integration of BigBrain with multi-modal imaging
 * Simple modular scripts to perform nonlinear warping between spaces, that readily accomodate ongoing methodological advances
+* Step-by-step examples of multi-modal integration with BigBrain
 * Imaging-based maps in BigBrain space
 * BigBrain-based maps in MNI152 space